-Today's ruling by the Supreme Court should have affects in various industries including the precious metal one we operate in.
+Today's "Wayfair" ruling by the Supreme Court should have effects on all segments of commerce, virtually all industries, including the tiny physical precious metal one we operate within.

 The good news is that the ongoing political movement to remove state sales taxes from physical precious metal bullion coins, rounds, and bar transactions has been ongoing for about a decade to date.

-The 2008 financial crsis helped spur the movement back towards using constitutional silver and gold coins as savings.
+The 2008 financial crisis helped spur the movement back towards using constitutional silver and gold coins as savings.

-To date about 37 US states have lessoned and or fully exempted bullion and precious metal sales taxes.
+To date, about 37 US states have lessened and or fully exempted bullion and precious metal sales taxes.

-More bad news is those who reside within those bullion buyers who reside withing those 13 slow moving tax loving states, will likely soon no longer be able to skirt around established state tax laws on precious metals now that the Supreme Court has given states the green light to get grabbing at online sales tax cash.
+The more bad news is those who reside within those bullion buyers who reside within those 13 slow moving tax loving states, will likely soon no longer be able to skirt around established state tax laws on precious metals now that the Supreme Court has given states the green light to get grabbing at online sales tax cash.